strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

     docker tag strimzi/keycloak-import $REGISTRY_IP:$REGISTRY_PORT/strimzi/keycloak-import
     docker push $REGISTRY_IP:$REGISTRY_PORT/strimzi/keycloak-import

+You may need to use a different tag for the registry to allow you to upload the image, e.g. your registry namespace.
 Here we assume we know the IP address (`$REGISTRY_IP`) of the docker container and the port (`$REGISTRY_PORT`) it's listening on, and that, if it is an insecure Docker Registry, the Docker Daemon has been configured to trust the insecure registry.
 We also assume that you have authenticated to the registry if that is required in your environment.
 And, very important, we also assume that this is either a public Docker Registry accessible to your Kubernetes deployment or that it's the internal Docker Registry used by your Kubernetes install.

+On Minishift, for example, your default registry namespace is 'myproject', and you can get `REGISTRY_IP` and `REGISTRY_PORT`:

+    export REGISTRY_IP=$(oc get services -n default | grep 5000 | awk '{print $3}')
+    export REGISTRY_PORT=5000

 See [HACKING.md](../../HACKING.md) for more information on setting up the local development environment with all the pieces in place.